Our Business Practices

-The Committee is appointed by the Board of Directors to (1) identify individuals qualified to become Board members, and to recommend to the Board the director nominees for the next annual meeting of shareholders, (2) develop and recommend to the Board corporate governance principles applicable to the Company, (3) oversee the evaluation of the Board and management and (4) exercise and perform the authority, duties and responsibilities of the Committee set forth in this charter.
+The Nominating and Governance Committee (the "Committee") is appointed by the Board of Directors (the "Board") of Discover Financial Services (the "Company") to (1) identify individuals qualified to become Board members, and to recommend to the Board the director nominees for the next annual meeting of shareholders and to fill any vacancies; (2) develop and recommend to the Board corporate governance principles applicable to the Company; (3) oversee the evaluation of the Board, its committees and management; and (4) exercise and perform the authority, duties and responsibilities of the Committee set forth in this charter.

 - The Committee shall be comprised of at least three (3) Board members appointed by the Board.
 Committee members shall serve at the pleasure of the Board and for such term as the Board determines.
 The Board shall designate one Committee member as the Committee's chair.

-- Each Committee member shall have no material relationship with the Company and shall otherwise satisfy the independence requirements of the Company and the New York Stock Exchange.
+- Each Committee member shall have no material relationship with the Company and shall otherwise satisfy the independence requirements of the Company set forth in the Company's Corporate Governance Policies and the New York Stock Exchange.